abhijithsnair1111/Power-BI-Production-Dashboard-Advanced/README.md

 - Formatted Values
   - `total_time` - Actual duration formatted in hours and minutes
   - `planned_time` - Planned duration formatted in hours and minutes
+  - `downtime_variance_time` - Downtime Variance formatted in hours and minutes

 All the formulas are provided as a single DAX formula in [`measures_dax_formula`](scripts/measures_dax_formula.txt)